 How To Use Kodi/XBMC

 The older versions of Kodi had their main controls laid out in a ‘ribbon’ along the center of the screen and were configurable to a certain extent.
-Kodi 17 introduced a new skin (or theme) that aligned everything along the left hand side of the screen to match Netflix and Plex, and this continues in Kodi 18.
+Kodi 17 introduced a new Kodi skin (or theme) that aligned everything along the left-hand side of the screen to match the layouts of Netflix and Plex, and this continues in Kodi 19.

-The main menu includes these categories by default: Videos, Movies, TV Shows, Music, Music Videos, TV, Radio, Pictures, Add-ons, and Weather.
+The main menu includes the following categories by default: Videos, Movies, TV Shows, Music, Music Videos, TV, Radio, Pictures, Add-ons, and Weather.
 (Whew.
 Try saying that in one breath.)

 The Context menu will provide extra functionality depending on what screen you’re on when you click it.
-For example, in the image on the left, I brought up the contextual menu for a movie – Wonder Woman.
-Here, the context menu gives us the option to play the video, mark it as watched, or pull up additional information on the movie.
+For example, in the image on the left, I brought up the context menu for the movie Wonder Woman.
+Here, the context menu gives us the option to play the video, mark it as “watched,” or pull up additional information on the movie.

-On other screens, the options you see may be different, depending on what makes sense for that media type.
+On other screens, the options you see will be different depending on what makes sense for that media type.

-To pull up the Context menu, it depends on what type of device you’re using Kodi on:
+How to pull up the Context menu depends on what type of device you’re using Kodi on:

 - Android: Long Press